-c.
-Requesting Participants are expected to restore the Contingency Reserve Available on their systems, to at least the level of their Contingency Reserve d.
+- c.
+Requesting Participants are expected to restore the Contingency Reserve Available on their systems, to at least the level of their Contingency Reserve Obligations, as promptly as practicable, but in no event longer than 60 minutes from the start of the Qualifying Event. - d.
 As a safeguard, the Reserve Sharing Computer System will remove the Reserve Sharing Request dynamic schedule within 65 minutes following the Reserve Sharing Request.